lucasroscundev/first-react/README.md

 # first-react
 First Deploy of a React App,
 using: Next.JS
-configs and features: AppRouter, generateBuildId, reactStrictMode
+configs and features: AppRouter, reactStrictMode